ryanmcmanimie/prismic-translator/README.md

 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the extension directory
 5. The extension icon should appear in your Chrome toolbar

-### From Chrome Web Store

-_Coming soon - extension will be published to the Chrome Web Store_

 ## Usage